COVESA/vsomeip/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+##### Contributing Guidelines

+For comprehensive details on how to contribute effectively to the project, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ##### vsomeip Overview
 ----------------
 The vsomeip stack implements the http://some-ip.com/ (Scalable service-Oriented